 * Allow more following distance, three or four seconds, when following a motorcycle, so the motorcyclist has enough time to maneuver or stop in an emergency.
 And don’t tailgate.
 In dry conditions, motorcycles can stop more quickly than cars.

-Cpl.
-Thomas said motorcyclists have responsibilities, too, by following the rules of the roadway, being alert to other drivers and always wearing protective gear.
+Motorcyclists have responsibilities, too, by following the rules of the roadway, being alert to other drivers and always wearing protective gear.